kglw-dot-net/phase1/songs/vomit-coffin.md

 >
 > So I took over my creation.
 > The spew coated protein.
-> I plugged myself in
+> I plugged myself in.
-> And became one with machine
+> And became one with machine.
 >
 > I don't feel blessed
 > With the vomit